corrupt952/SnackCards/README.md

 # Snack Cards

-Display your Chrome Reading List as cards in a new tab.
+Manage your Chrome Reading List in a side panel.

 ## Installation